koji-project/koji/docs/source/defining_hub_policies.rst

 only allowed if the move is coming from a tag matching ``*-updates-candidate`` or ``*-updates-testing``.
 Conversely, a basic tag operation (not a move) is denied if the build also has such a tag (the policy requires a move instead).

+For denied operations some clarifying message is sent to user.
+If there is no specific message (everything after action keyword), only generic 'policy violation (policy_name)' is sent, so it could be helpful to specify such messages in more complicated cases.

 General format
 ==============